 Children’s Community Garden

 Explore and enjoy the natural world!
 A lush garden connecting the Waypoint District and South Norwalk offers the community a chance to wander through nature.
-Stroll through six main areas: Grassland, Rain, Butterfly, Herb, Edible, and Woodland Garden.
-Three whimsical sculptures use solar, wind, and water energy to produce a lively concert of musical sounds.
+Stroll through six main gardens: Grassland, Rain, Butterfly, Herb, Edible and Woodland.
+Three whimsical sculptures use solar, wind and water energy to produce a lively concert of musical sounds.

 Open to the Public